dwillis/python-nytcongressapi/README.rst

 bills methods
 -------------------

-The only bill method currently supported is get, which returns information about a single bill in a given chamber and congress.
+The only bill methods currently supported are get, which returns information about a single bill in a given chamber and congress, and filter, which returns information about the latest 20 bills in a given chamber and congress, with sort order determined by a third parameter, bill_type.

 get
 ---------------